Publications

 Various pieces of my poetry and prose are included in Come Sit at Our Table , No Ordinary Journey and Rose Loukoumi all of which are collections of work by the Stromness Writing Group.
 I am also a contributor to ‘Kirkwall Visions, Kirkwall Voices,’ a creative response to the city of Kirkwall supported by the Orkney Blide Trust.

 My early career was in science.
-After receiving a first in Human Sciences at Wadham College I gained a D.Phil from Oxford University in 2003 for research into the molecular basis of autism.
+After my degree in Human Sciences at Wadham College I gained a D.Phil from Oxford University in 2003 for research into the molecular basis of autism.
 I have numerous scientific publications on this topic which continues to be investigated by my old laboratory at The Welcome Trust Centre for Human Genetics.
+I have since gained an MLitt in Highlands and Islands literature from the University of Highlands and Islands.

 Gabrielle Barnby